The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Cedar pine.
 4. Fir.
 5. Larch)

-Identify deciduous trees by their leaves and fruits.
+find out deciduous trees by leaves and fruits.
 Number the drawings (1.
 Oak.
 2. Maple.
 3. Linden.
 4. Ash.
 5. Elm).

 3).
 Guess the riddles and solve the crossword puzzle (slides 19-21)

-1. Russian beauty, standing in a clearing, in a green blouse, in a white sundress (Birch).
+1. Russian beauty, standing in a clearing, in a green blouse, in a white sundress (birch).

-8. From a branch to a path, from grass to a blade of grass, a spring jumps - a green back (grasshopper)
+8. From a branch to a path, from a grass to a blade of grass, a spring jumps - a green back (grasshopper)

 V. Summary.
 Reflection